Cannabis in Jordan: History

 In the mid-20th century, Jordan (then Trans-Jordan) was noted as a smuggling route, carrying hashish from Turkey, Iran, Lebanon, and Syria into Egypt.
 In 1937 the total of all drugs seized in Jordan was just 6 kilograms of hashish.
-Sherif Nasser, uncle of the king of Jordan, was credibly implicated in cannabis smuggling.

 For most of the 20th century, drug laws in Jordan were strict.
 However, since King Abdullah II's rise to the throne, first-time cannabis users are now offered treatment instead of a prison sentence.

 Jordan is generally considered a transit country for cannabis and other recreational drugs.
 However, in recent years, the seizures of Cannabis tripled from (444 kg) to (1478 kg) respectively between 2013 and 2018, with a 233% increase.
 This has been regarded by authorities as an indication of increased national drug use.
 Synthetic cannabis, also known locally as "Joker", is manufactured locally and consists of a combination of 14 substances.
-It was made illegally in 2015, under new drug laws.
+It was made illegal in 2015, under new drug laws.